 The town of Canterbury itself is an architectural mix of Elizabethen timber fronted buildings in the historic centre surrounding the Cathedral and more modern structures, built following extensive bombing in the Second World War.

-Highlights of Canterbury include the ruins of St Augustine's sixth century Abbey, originally created as a burial place for the Anglo-Saxon kings of Kent; The Canterbury Tales attraction and of course, Canterbury cathedral itself.
+Highlights of Canterbury include the ruins of St Augustine’s sixth century Abbey, originally created as a burial place for the Anglo-Saxon kings of Kent; Canterbury Roman Museum, Westgate Towers Museum, and of course, Canterbury cathedral itself.